Program Advisory Committee

 Meet the Members of Epic’s PAC:

-Stephen Austin has been married to his wife Lucy for 31 years and has lived in local area since 2004 with their two daughters.
+Stephen Austin has lived in local area since 2004.
 His aviation career started 1986 with an enlistment to the Air Force as a Crew Chief (aircraft mechanic) on the F-15 Eagle.

 While in the Air Force he obtained his A&P license and took flying lessons at the Aero Club.
 After four years of active duty service, he joined the New York Air National Guard as a Flight Engineer on the C-5 Galaxy and served there for 10 years.
 He then transferred to the Air Force Reserves as a CAP liaison.
 He retired from the military in 2007.